nuwa-protocol/NIPs/nips/nip-1.md

 ## Reference Implementation

-A reference implementation is planned but not yet available.
-It should demonstrate:
+The official reference implementation for TypeScript/JavaScript environments is [`@nuwa-ai/identity-kit`](https://github.com/nuwa-protocol/nuwa/tree/main/nuwa-kit/typescript/packages/identity-kit).
+It provides:
--   Libraries for master DID creation and management (for a chosen DID method, e.g., `did:key` for simplicity, or a more specific one like a potential `did:rooch`).
+-   A high-level `IdentityKit` class for managing the full lifecycle of a DID, including operational key management (add/remove `verificationMethod`) and service endpoint management, compliant with NIP-1.
--   Agent-side logic for operational key generation and registration requests.
+-   Pluggable VDR (Verifiable Data Registry) modules, with built-in support for `did:key` and `did:rooch`.
--   Controller/Management Service logic for handling key registration and VDR updates.
+-   A `KeyManager` for handling cryptographic keys, with default storage backends for browsers (`LocalStorage`, `IndexedDB`) and Node.js (`Memory`).
--   Verifier logic for resolving DIDs and validating signatures according to this NIP.
+-   Utilities for cryptographic operations and signature generation/verification that form the foundation for NIP-2.

-*(Link to repository will be provided here when available.)*
+This SDK serves as the canonical implementation of the NIP-1 model.

 ## Security Considerations